tinamayswinkels/eon/_projects/komodo.md

 featured_image: /images/komodo/eon-komodo-56.jpg
 featured-image-caption: Komodo Sailing by Eyes of a Nomad
 intro-text_html: >-
-  <p>We were invited by the team at La Lunia&nbsp; to capture photography of
+  <p>We were invited by the team at La Lunia to capture content of their
-  their liveaboard cruise through Komodo.&nbsp;</p><p>Our brief included photography and videography for all aspects of the experience from the boat itself and the food, to lifestyle images of our group, to drone photography of the surrounding areas.&nbsp;</p>
+  liveaboard cruise through Komodo.&nbsp;</p><p>Our brief included photography and videography for all aspects of the experience from the boat itself &amp;
+  the food, to lifestyle images of our group, to drone photography of the surrounding areas.&nbsp;</p>
 categories:
   - venue
   - lifestyle